Scrabo Tower: A Stunning View From Newtownards, County Down

 Scrabo Tower

-Scrabo Tower is definitely a place that should not be missed.
+Scrabo Tower is a place that should not be missed.
 If you’ve ever been to the area, let us know about your experience in the comments below.

 Also, don’t forget to check out other places and attractions around Northern Ireland that might interest you: Castlewellan Forest Park | The Game of Thrones Tapestry | Exploring Holywood Town | Down County Museum | Greyabbey in Newtownards | Crawfordburn